mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 Whether we're testing the market with a Wizard-of-Oz prototype, stringing together no-code tools, or delivering services by hand, early revenue is just a signal.
 Money is important, but only if we understand what it means.
 And only if it keeps showing up when the magic curtain comes down.

-So yes, follow the money.
-But keep following it, treating every signal, every payment, feature, and workflow, as its own experiment.
-Build atomically.
-Test obsessively.
-Validate continuously.

-The real startup magic isn't just building a product that people will pay for.
-It's building something that continues to deliver real value and keeps doing so as we evolve.
+The real startup magic isn't building a product that people have paid for once.
+It's building something that continues to deliver real value and keeps users paying as the business evolves.

-*Updated 7th July 2025*
+*Updated 16th July 2025*